Objects are hosted in buckets and contain user data in the format it was uploaded in.

 key: Key (file path).

-parameters: Additional parameters for accessing a bucket with restricted access.
-For example, a signature and validity period.
+parameters: Additional parameters for accessing a bucket with restricted access, e.g., a signature and validity period.

-For buckets with restricted access, signed links are generated by the service and let you temporarily download an object even from a bucket with restricted access.
-Read more about pre-signed URLs, their generation, and their use here.
+For buckets with restricted access, the service generates temporary pre-signed URLs that allow you to download an object even from a bucket with restricted access.
+You can read more about pre-signed URLs, their generation, and their use here.

-If you use the AWS SDK for .NET, access the
+If you use AWS SDK for .NET, access the

 Metadata is stored with an object as